-Interviews to determine your level in English are arranged upon registration.
+Testing to determine your level in English are arranged upon registration.

 Level B1 (Intermediate 1)

-Understand the main points of clear standard speech on familiar subjects in work, school, leisure or activities.
+General Objectives: Understand the main points of clear standard speech on familiar subjects in work, school, leisure or activities.
 Manage in most situations likely to come up while travelling in a region where the language is spoken.
 Produce simple connected texts on familiar or of personal interest topics.

 Level B2 (Intermediate 2)

-Understand extended speech and lectures and follow complex arguments provided the topic is familiar.
-They will be able to understand most TV news and current affairs programs as well as films in standard language.
+Listening: Understand extended speech and lectures and follow complex arguments provided the topic is familiar.
+They will be able to understand most TV news and current affairs programs as well as films in the standard language.

-Read articles and reports on contemporary problems and understand contemporary literary prose.
+Reading: Read articles and reports on contemporary problems and understand contemporary literary prose.

-*The result of over twenty years of research, the Common European Framework of Reference for Languages: Learning, teaching, assessment (CEFR) is exactly what its title says it is: a framework of reference.
+Our courses integrate standards from the CEFR model and emphasize a student-centred (customized) approach to teaching and learning.
+The result of over twenty years of research, the Common European Framework of Reference for Languages: Learning, teaching, assessment (CEFR) is exactly what its title says it is: a framework of reference.
 It was designed to provide a transparent, coherent and comprehensive basis for the elaboration of language syllabuses and curriculum guidelines, the design of teaching and learning materials, and the assessment of foreign language proficiency.
 It is used in Europe but also in other continents.